liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 [2019-04-01T16:55:50,127][INFO ][o.e.t.TransportService   ] [HfkqdKv] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}
 ```

-Take note of this address; you'll need to give it to your @product@ server so it
+Take note of this address; you'll need to give it to your @sharepoint@ server so it
 can find Elasticsearch on the network.

-### Step Five: Configure @product@ to Connect to your Elasticsearch Cluster
+### Step Five: Configure @sharepoint@ to Connect to your Elasticsearch Cluster

-Now that you're ready to configure @product@, start it if you haven't already,
+Now that you're ready to configure @sharepoint@, start it if you haven't already,
 log in, and then click on *Control Panel* &rarr; *Configuration* &rarr; *System
 Settings* &rarr; *Search*.
 Enter the term *elasticsearch* in the search bar and
 click the *Elasticsearch [Version]* entry from the list of settings (at the